Inside ASUS ZenBook 13 OLED UM325 – disassembly and upgrade options

 ASUS ZenBook 13 OLED UM325 in-depth review

 See, after the ROG brand, the ZenBook series is one of the most recognizable lineups of ASUS.
 In the last couple of years, it was the main innovation hub for the manufacturer and brought the NumberPad, the ErgoLift hinge, and the ScreenPad, which is now embedded into so-called "dual-screen" laptops, such as the ZenBook Duo, and the ROG Zephyrus Duo 15 SE.
-Today, we're not going to see anything particularly new from the manufacturer, itself, but instead, it is the first laptop we're going to [...]Read the full review
+Today, we're not going to see anything particularly new from the manufacturer, itself, but instead, it is the first laptop we're going to test, that comes with the latest Ryzen 5000U processors.
+Now, weirdly enough, AMD is pulling a bit o[...]

 - Covers 100% of the DCI-P3 color gamut (Samsung ATNA33XC11-0)

 - Two Thunderbolt 3 ports and Wi-Fi 6 support

 - Infinite contrast ratio and a pretty high maximum brightness (Samsung ATNA33XC11-0)